City of Maitland

+The deputy mayor of the City of Maitland is Cr.
+Mike Yarrington, a member of Mayor Penfold's Independent party.
+The previous Deputy Mayor was Cr.
+Bill Hackney, who once aspired to be a member of the Liberal party, but was elected to Council as part of Mayor Penfold's Independent party.

+The current General Manager is Mr Jeff Smith.

 Proposed amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended the merger of a number of adjoining councils.
-In the initial proposal, the City of Maitland was not included in any amalgam ation proposals.
+In the initial proposal, the City of Maitland was not included in any amalgamation proposals.
 However, following the lodging of an alternate proposal by Mid-Coast Council Council to amalgamate the Gloucester, Great Lakes and Greater Taree councils, the NSW Minister for Local Government proposed a merger between the Dungog Shire with the City of Maitland.
 In February 2017, the NSW Government announced that it will not proceed with the proposed amalgamation.